hilary/lucas-meta/README.md

 Heh.
 The 1970 date on the Tumblr particle is clearly bogus.
 Taylor Swift wasn't born in 1970!

+Taylor Swift: 10 sources, 10427 particles (47)
+Duran Duran: 11 sources, 13755 particles (417)
+Alanis Morissette: 11 sources, 1574 particles (302)
+Loreena McKennitt: 5 sources, 458 particles (113819)
+Pet Shop Boys: 9 sources, 4626 particles (556)

+I decided to do the challenge with native Rails to the extent reasonable.

+Are artist names unique?
+Probably not, as this database isn't constrained by a guild, lol.

+Always fun to write scenarios at the right level of abstraction :) I miss cucumber when working at places that don't use it.
+Interesting thought: if the cukes for a service / app / etc. are 'slowing down development', that's probably a great sign that the service / app / whatever is doing too much.

+Ah, I see what Lucas meant by ambiguity about ordering.
+It struck me as a vague description.

+ - "Provider ordering is determined by the date of the most recent particle, per artist source."

+That's an odd description.
+A source is not a provider: an artist could have multiple sources from the same provider.
+There's something more going on here.

+Upon further exploration into Taylor Swift's response I discover that each tweet stream is a source (makes sense).
+The order also changes in the second slice, using a different source for Twitter.

+That's cool.
+So the question becomes: reverse engineer the pattern, touch base about the ambiguity?
+How about touch base and reverse engineer if needed.

+Let's add a single route for our single page app.
+How, exactly, are we supposed to do a single page app all in Ruby?
+Are we allowed to use any JavaScript?
+If it's a single page app we pretty much have to.

+Ok, Rails just isn't the tool for this, could drive myself nuts reinventing the wheel.
+Gonna use Virtus or go nuts.

+So that's interesting.
+Because this app doesn't persist the data, using search is likely easier.
+It's where I would have gone with JavaScript, of course, but with Rails the prepopulated list seemed easier.
+Or was that how the challenge was worded?

+I'm going to commit the branch and if I get time to get back to it restart with search.

 ### Notes on the challenge
 _10am_